gatsbyjs/gatsby/docs/docs/how-to/custom-configuration/typescript.md

 ## Current limitations

 There are some limitations currently that you need to be aware of.
-We'll do our best to mitigate them in our code, through documentation, or through contributions to upstream dependencies.
+We'll do our best to mitigate them in our code, through contributions to upstream dependencies, and updates to our documentation.

 ### Parcel TypeScript features